 Experience the contrasts of Norway on this Fred.
 Olsen cruise.
 Dock in Kristiansand, one of the most beautiful towns in southern Norway with charming Renaissance style buildings; and Oslo, the capital of Norway and the country’s leading city of culture.
 As the birthplace of expressionist artist Edvard Munch, it is the rightful home of his most famous piece - The Scream - amongst others.
 We also take in the quiet towns of Arendal and Eidfjord, where traditional wooden homes enjoy some of the best locations in Norway, sitting on the edge of fjords carved into the landscape by glacier movement in the Ice Age approximately 10,000 years ago.
 Wherever you are, you will find yourself taking in magnificent mountain scenes, and you will be spellbound by Preikestolen and Kjeragbolten, which show just how incredible the natural world is.

-Titan’s VIP door-to-door travel service collects you from home, for your journey to Liverpool, where our staff will greet you and assist with embarking Braemar (3T+) in preparation for a late evening sailing.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to Southampton, where our staff will greet you and assist with embarking Braemar (3T+) in preparation for a late evening sailing.

 Day 2 - At sea